Resolving problems with license validation

-Ask your web host to whitelist this IP address:
+Ask your web host to allowlist this IP address:

-Note: Whitelisting this IP address solves the issue in 99% of cases!
+Note: Adding this IP address to your allowlist solves the issue in 99% of cases!

 Our server needs to contact your site to do this.
 If your site is blocking external HTTP requests we will be unable to validate your license and you will see a message in your dashboard asking for your API key.
 Here's how you can resolve this.